 Hormonal shifts account for part of the agony.
 And if you seem to suffer from depression either right before or during your period, fluctuating hormones likely play a role.

 Additionally, when your period starts, your uterus contracts to expel the unnecessary endometrial tissue.
 These contractions send pain signals through your vagus nerve, the longest of 12 cranial nerves running from your abdomen all the way to your brain.
-This process results in the signature dull or sharp cramping many women experience.
+This process results in the signature dull or sharp cramping many women experiences.

 If you have mild to moderate period pain (meaning you can still function, though not necessarily at your best), the following natural remedies can bring you considerable relief: